Chapter 5 : Open Your Eyes

 "So you're probably really smart, right?" she had asked, "you're in Ravenclaw and all."

 Ever since, she never failed to join me in the library every evening--not even Octavius would study with me that much.
 I found I didn't get as much studying done as I normally would've with Lynn around.
-Every five minutes she'd start a conversation.
+Every five minutes she'd start a conversation that would last almost five minutes.
 Madam Pince, who had previously been nothing but a wonderful help, would now shoot nasty glares at Lynn and look at me as though she was severely disappointed; Pince didn't like talkers.

 While I was still awkward and jumpy, Octavius had merged into the group so well it was like he'd always been friends with them.
 I constantly wondered how he did it.
 Their pack tendencies made it much harder for me to go anywhere not accompanied by at least one of them.
 A few students had begun eyeing me suspiciously if I passed down a corridor--the one Ravenclaw surrounded by Gryffindors.
 I never noticed anyone eye Octavius the same way.
 Thankfully when I went places on my own, nobody seemed to take any notice of me--or so I thought.